Check Your Specs, CCA Is Different From Solid Copper

 - After termination, the end of the aluminum is exposed to air.
 Aluminum is very reactive to the environment and will oxidize quickly.
 Copper also oxidizes, but when copper oxidizes the resultant copper oxide is highly conductive, where aluminum oxide is not.
 This will create a termination that will eventually fail.

-- CCA cable has much higher electrical resistance than pure copper and this manifests in two ways:
+- CCA cable has much higher electrical resistance than pure copper.
+This difference between CCA vs. solid copper ethernet cables manifests in two ways:

 - CCA cable is not as capable of carrying Ethernet data signals over distance (called attenuation) .
 Attenuation is a fancy word for degradation in quality, and in this context the quality of the signal.